JXLK-dev/wida-tech-application/README.md

 - Next.js: A React framework for server-side rendering and static site generation.
 - React: A JavaScript library for building user interfaces.
+- Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
+- Chart.js: A JavaScript library for data visualization.
 - [Add more technologies used in your project]

 ## Getting Started